 Location: Along the Great Highway, between Lincoln and Fulton Streets.

 Sutro Heights, while technically in the Richmond District, is a brisk walk from the Outer Sunset and offers unparalleled views of SF’s western coast.
 It was formerly the site of former SF mayor Adolph Sutro’s mansion and is a beautiful place to watch the sunset.

 Outerlands is an essential stop on your Outer Sunset journey, equally suited for casual dining and special occasions.
 The restaurant is well known for its brunch service of dutch pancakes, house-made sourdough bread, and rich tomato soup but is also dazzling for dinner.

 On an uncommonly warm night in the neighborhood, nothing beats a few tacos and a frozen margarita at Sunset Cantina.
 Snag an outdoor table and enjoy beautiful ocean views down Judah St, which is especially pretty at sunset.

-If you’re in the mood for pizza, DamnFine makes some of the best wood-fired pizza in the area, and also features an excellent wine and cocktail menu.
+If you’re in the mood for pizza, DamnFine makes some of the best wood-fired pizzas in the area and features an excellent wine and cocktail menu.

-For a late-night feast, Toyose is spot.
-This Korean restaurant serves tasty stews, noodles, and hot pots alongside Korean beer and soju.
+For a late-night feast, Toyose is the spot.
+This Korean restaurant serves tasty stews, noodles, and hot pots alongside Korean beer, wine, and soju.

 Featured image by Grant MacHamer